Mehvix/notes/hugo/content/docs/cogsci-c100/attention.md

 - **Selective attention:** focus of conscious awareness on a particular stimulus

-## Dichotic listening task: filter model of attention
+## Dichotic Listening Task: Filter Model of Attention

 - Donald Broadbent formulated one of the first information-processing models in psychology (1958); based on dichotic listening experiments (_shadowing task_):
 {{< columns >}}<!-- mathjax fix -->
 - Participants are instructed to repeat message played in one ear while ignoring message played in other ear
 - Participants are very good at filtering out irrelevant information: they fail to notice even changes in language in the unattended ear or words that have been repeated dozens of times
+- However, they are usually able to pick out the gender of the speaker, words like “Fire,” and their own name (“cocktail party effect”)
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/attention/dichotic.png)
 {{< /columns >}}
-    - However, they are usually able to pick out the gender of the speaker, words like “Fire,” and their own name (“cocktail party effect”)
     - In general, people tend to consciously attend to one source of information and ignore other sources, but people vary in degree to which they focus attention and ignore distractions
 - Results of dichotic listening experiments supports filter model of attention: everything is picked up on some level, but at any given moment, we focus our awareness on only a limited aspect of all that we are experiencing
     - Broadbent proposed a flowchart model of selective attention to explain these results